Learn how to soften hardened brown sugar, whether you need it quickly or just want to salvage some brown sugar for later baking projects!

 Because air exposure is the culprit in hardening brown sugar, there’s also the option of making extra sure that your sugar storage is airtight.
 Try placing the sugar in a zip-top plastic bag and squeeze out the extra air.
 Then place that bag inside an airtight container.

 Freezing Brown Sugar

 It’s inevitable that brown sugar will eventually become hard if stored long enough.
 If you don’t use it frequently enough to avoid hardening, store it in your freezer.
 It will need to be in an airtight container like a zip-top bag with the excess air removed.
 Then just remove the container from the freezer two or three hours before you’ll need to use it.
 If you like, you can even freeze the sugar in unit-of-use sizes (like 1/2 cup or 1 cup) so you can just grab what you need whey you’re ready to bake.

 With a little effort and planning, you can easily keep your brown sugar in ready-to-bake mode.
 But if that fails, you simply need to add moisture back to the brown sugar to make it useable.
 Luckily you have several options, whether you need to use the sugar within hours or minutes!

-Now, if you’re wanting a little brown sugar baking inspiration, try some of these recipes that feature brown sugar in all it sweet glory.
+Now, if you’re wanting a little brown sugar baking inspiration, I’ve got some great recipes that feature brown sugar in all it sweet glory.
 Put your brown sugar to delicious use with Brown Sugar Shortbread, Brown Sugar Pound Cakes, Oatmeal Chocolate Chip Cookies, Brown Sugar Snack Cake, and Brown Sugar Crinkles.

 Bake or Break is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.